brendenwest/it122/2_functions/notes.rst

 - ES6 syntax
 - Scope & closure
-- Chaining
 - Callbacks & asynch operations
-- Javascript objects
+- JavaScript objects
 - Collections & higher-order functions
 - Node modules
+- Chaining

 ES6
 ####

-ES6 (ECMAScript2015) is a significant update to JavaScript that introduces a number of features found in other modern languages.
+ES6 (ECMAScript 2015) is a significant update to JavaScript that introduces a number of features found in other modern languages.
 It's not required that you use these features, but you should be familiar with several that can be useful.

 This example highlights several key ES6 features:
 ::